kryptik-dev/ABadAvatar/README.md

 **Q: Why does the exploit only run a single unsigned xex?**
 A: My goal was to hack the hypervisor, not to develop a robust all-in-one homebrew solution.
 Someone else will need to develop a post-exploit executable that patches in all the quality of life things you would get from something like the RGH exploit.

-**Q: Why does the exploit take so long to trigger/have a lot success rate?**
+**Q: Why does the exploit take so long to trigger/have a low success rate?**
 A: The exploit is a race condition that requires precise timing and several other conditions to be met for it to trigger successfully.
 As such it can take a while for that to happen.